sjwoodman/eventing-contrib/contrib/kafka/Readme.md

 ## EventSource

 The image that receives messages from Kafka (Receive Adaptor) is available at `docker.io/sjwoodman/kafkaeventsource`.
-The build it from source edit the `eventsource/Makefile` with suitable tags for your DockerHub organisation and perform the following commands.
+To build it from source edit the `eventsource/Makefile` with suitable tags for your DockerHub organisation and perform the following commands.

 ```bash
 make docker_build docker_push_latest